17 Best Interview Questions To Ask Candidates

 5. Where do you see yourself in five years?

 Asking a candidate about their future allows them to talk about their ambitions.
-Finding someone who is career driven is great for employers but you want to ensure the role is the right fit for their goals.
+Finding someone career-driven is great for employers, but you want to ensure the role is the right fit for their goals.